coyo8/coyo8.github.io/_posts/2017-03-07-Acronyms-for-newbie-stock-investor.md

 P/E = Price of a share/ Earning Per Share

 What it tell?
-If P/E is 10 then it means it will take 10 years for the firm to make profits equivalent to its market capitalisation.
+If P/E is 10 then it means it will take 10 years for the firm to make profits equivalent to its market capitalization.
 So, A high growth firm with lower P/E will be consider cheap.

 Why?
-Higher growth firm will easily do breakeven.
+Higher growth firm will easily do break-even.

 Example:
 Let's take the example of two private sector banks in India.